cwk30/cwk30.github.io/new.md

 ----
 ****
 ### Enlistment, and then signing on in the Signals formation
 After enlisting, my passion drove me to continue down this path in the Signals formation, as an Army regular.
-Already experienced in the setting up and running of complex networks, I joined my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills:
+Already experienced in the setting up and running of complex networks, I joined my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills, of which include:

 * Certified Ethical Hacking
 * Computer Hacking Forensics Investigator
 * Cyber Security Analyst